-You will often see free MOT and services advertised on these free car insurance finance deals.
+Free MOT and services are often advertised on these free car insurance finance deals.
 Again, this isn’t as helpful as it looks.

 If you’re taking out a deal on a new car, you don’t need to take it for an MOT test for three years anyway!
 As most deals fall around this time frame, this is a bit misleading – the MOT test is only free because you don’t need to take one.

 Servicing is a little different.
-Young Car Driver recommends that you service your car exactly as your manual states, which is usually about once a year (or every 12,000 miles – whichever comes first).
+Young Car Driver recommends that you service your car precisely as your manual states, usually about once a year (or every 12,000 miles – whichever comes first).

 The average cost of this service is around £100.
-If you’re a young driver financing a new car, it’s doubtful you will need any serious work during this time.
-As such, the free insurance car deal will only be saving you a few hundred over the contract term.
+If you’re a young driver financing a new car, it’s doubtful you will need serious work during this time.
+As such, the free insurance car deal will only save you a few hundred over the contract term.

 What are the most popular deals for new cars with free insurance?